Gas Leaf Blower Ban in US States and Cities

 Washington

-The whole state is also considering ban and serious enforcement starting 2026
+The whole state is also considering a ban and serious enforcement starting in 2026

 • Clyde Hill: Discussing the bans.
-The current Clyde Hill Municipal Code 8.10.030(G) places restrictions on the operation of leaf blowers, but some residents believe it’s time for stricter measures.
+The current Clyde Hill Municipal Code 8.10.030(G) restricts the operation of leaf blowers, but some residents believe it’s time for stricter measures.

 • Seattle: Approved the ban for contractors by 2025 and homeowners by 2027.